fillwithjoy1/Pixelify-Google-Photos/README.md

+# Fork Info
+This fork's aim is to spoof the Google app to say you are a Pixel 8 user.
+This is to get Circle to Search working

 # Pixelify-Google-Photos
 LSPosed / EdXposed module to add Google Pixel features on Google Photos for any device.
 Tested on EdXposed by [Jim Wu](https://github.com/MlgmXyysd)